jillybean8848/Credit_Risk_Analysis/README.md

 ## Overview
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Therefore, multiple techniques were necessary in order to train and evaluate this model.

-The methods of machine learning used to evaluate credit risk were:
+The machine learning methods used to evaluate credit risk were:
+  * imbalanced-learn
+  * scikit-learn
+  * RandomOverSampler
+  * SMOTE
+  * ClusterCentroids
+  * SMOTEENN
+  * BalancedRandomForestClassifier
-  *
+  * EasyEnsembleClassifier